 6. Ask yourself, “Why do I want to start a blog?”

 Not everyone has the desire or need to write blog posts on their website even though blogging is one of the best ways to get traffic and gain followers.
-A WordPress site can be used simply as an online business card to promote an existing business or project or to promote an online business in a niche that interests you.
+A WordPress site can also be used as your online home to promote an existing business or project or to promote an online business in a niche that interests you.

 If you want to express yourself and write about what you love, you are a perfect candidate to start a blog.
 Some people write blog posts to organize their thoughts and eventually turn them into a book.